danlunt1976/UM_Bristol/IT_Support.md

 * IDL standard libraries in one place.
 * x-forwarding clash with cdo, nco, netcdf modules
 * warranty renewal for all Lenovo machines.
 * deepmip/umbrella from wordpress to campuspress?  pros/cons...?
+* holocene4 disk has failed - look at options for warranty/re-raiding etc.

 ## Long-term support